rrrokhtar/.github/README.md

       </div>
   </basic-info>

-- Looking to find a good opportunity (full-time) 🔭
+- Looking to finding a good opportunity (full-time) 🔭
 - I’m working in software development and engineering ⚡
 - Currently learning new things and stuff about multiple things 🌱
 - Computer Engineering graduate from Cairo University, Egypt, Class of 2021 📫